erostefano/fatigueAnalysis.js/README.md

 ## Application

-- Use the video stream
+- **Webapp:** The webapp captures video stream from the camera.
-- Use mediapipe face detection to detect the face
+- **Preprocessing:** It uses the Blazeface model from feature engineering to detect and process faces.
-- Predict the face
+- **Prediction:** The trained model predicts outcomes based on the preprocessed image.

 ## Operation